-- 1. Obtain the address of the device mnemonic table (DMT) from the library loader map of the starter system (entry point DMT). - 2.
-Add X'C' to this address. - 3.
-Read from memory the fullword contents specified by this address to obtain the device control block (DCB) address. - 4.
-Add X'lA' to the DCB address. - 5.
-Modify the halfword at this address to contain the new physical address of the console device. - 6.
+- 2. Read the fullword contents at the address of DCB_CON to obtain the device control block (DCB) address of the current console device. - 3.
+Add X'lA' to the DCB address. - 4.
+Modify the halfword at this address to contain the new physical address of the console device. - 5.
 Press DTA-60-ADD-RUN.
-The operating system ID should be displayed at the system console. - For Perkin-Elmer Series 3200 processors, enter:
+The operating system ID should be displayed at the system console.